quipucords/quipucords/docs/source/man.rst

 Merging Scan Job Results
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The ``qpc report merge`` command combines results from two or more scan jobs.
+The ``qpc report merge`` command combines results from two or more scan jobs to create a report.
+The ``qpc report summary`` or ``qpc report detail can be used to obtain the report.

 **qpc report merge --ids** *scan_job_identifiers*